Seifeddini/ML-Course-Challenges-HS25/README.md

 # ML-Course-Challenges
-My solutions to the challenges posed in some ML-related course.
+My solutions to the challenges posed in some ML-related course at ETH.